WitsOCLab/DLP4710-SLM/README.md

 # DLP4710-SLM
 A 3D printed modification to the DLP4710EVM DMD to turn it into a lab-usable spatial light modulator.
+Optimised example MATLAB code for displaying Laguerre-Gauss holograms fullscreen are in the Examples folder.

-Created by: Mitchell A. Cox in 2020 :: www.wits.ac.za/eie
+**Created by:** Mitchell A. Cox in 2020 :: www.wits.ac.za/eie
+**License:** CC-BY-SA-4.0

 ## Reference

 Please note that build instructions, photos, etc. are in the following paper:

 ...
+Under review ...

 If you find this work useful, please consider citing or acknowledging it.
-If you make improvements, please send me a pull request.
+If you make improvements, please send a pull request.

 ## 3D Printer Settings